Things we discovered in the process:

 Come back again and again to the objective things – the document you fill out with what’s important to you in a house, the budget you make, the price you set as your maximum for a house.

-When you're talking to real estate agents, it's good to keep these things in mind - it's good to seem interested in a home, but be very clear that you want to be thorough and do your due diligence, and you don't want to seem overly emotional and like someone who could be talked into letting things slide.
+When you're talking to real estate agents, it's good to to seem interested, but be very clear that you want to be thorough and do your due diligence.
+I think it is advantageous to not to seem overly emotional about the house or share too much with the agent, or you may seem like someone who could be talked into letting things slide.

 People will have opinions

-Housing can be a heated topic in NZ and many people will have opinions what you should do e.g. “just pay 30k more because housing always goes up”.
+Housing can be a heated topic in NZ and many people will have opinions what you should do.

 Keep in mind that you know yourself the best and what you want.
 Take others’ opinions into account, but the reality is no one knows the definite best decision.
 A decision that worked out for someone else may not work out for you.